fone4u/hadoop_explorations/pig/README.md

 (UNDER CONSTRUCTION)

 Most things related to Hadoop seem to have an animal connotation attached to it.
-I can see that just like a real pig, Hadoop Pig can be trained to search for precious things buried beneath.
-Truffels in the case of real pig, BIG DATA in the case of Hadoop Pig.
+I can see that just like a real pig, Hadoop Pig can be trained to search for precious things buried beneath - truffels in the case of real pig, BIG DATA in the case of Hadoop Pig.
 A brute force savage animal who can also be delicate and precise.

 One of the most common "Hello World" Pig example is to count words in a text.
 Let's build on this example,